mighty-p/t2scan/README.md

 To scan only for DVB-T (but not DVB-T2) channels: `t2scan -t1`

-To scan only channels 21 to 49: `t2scan -k21 -K49`
+To scan only channels 21 to 49: `t2scan -c21 -C49`

-Per default, t2scan takes a channel list for Germany to scan.
-This should, however, also be OK in some other countries in Europe.
-For me, it also worked in Luxembourg and France.
-Use the `-c` parameter to switch to a different channel list, e.g. the one for Great Britain: `t2scan -c GB`
+To exclude encrypted services from output: `t2scan -E`

+To create channel data for xine (instead of vdr): `t2scan -o xine`

+t2scan detects your country from your system settings and uses an appropriate channel list to scan.
+Use the `-y` parameter to override the country to be used and the `-L` parameter if you want to set the channel list manually.
+Normally this should not be needed since for most countries the generic channel list for Europe is used.

-For more sophisticated scan options see `t2scan -h`.
+For standard t2scan options see `t2scan -h`.
+For expert options, see `t2scan -H`.

 3 Copyright
 -----------